2024 Solar Incentives Guide for Goshen, OH - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some familiarity with.
+When you think about solar incentives, you likely think of federal incentives first.
 You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on solar panels for your home.
+This incentive is a tax credit that reduces your taxes by a certain percentage of the money you spend on solar panels for your home.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Goshen solar panel installers are the best people to answer your questions regarding the new Clean Energy Credit and how it applies to you.
+Your local Goshen solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives

 There are more than just federal solar incentives; tax credits, rebates and more might also be offered at the local or state level.
-Some incentives are ongoing, while others are only available for a limited time.
-These incentives may be offered by the Ohio government, or by your county or municipality.
+Certain incentives are ongoing, while others are only available for a limited time.
+Incentives may be offered by the Ohio government, or by your county or municipality.

 Next Steps for Installing Solar in Goshen